 Since January 1st 2016 reporting data leaks is required by law in the Netherlands.
-This obligation is laid down in Article 34a of the Dutch Personal Data Protection Act (Wet bescherming Persoonsgegevens).
+This obligation is laid down in Article 34a of the Dutch Personal Data Protection Act (DPDA or in Dutch Wet bescherming Persoonsgegevens).

 When a breach could have serious consequences for those involved, the law also requires the University to inform them about the data breach.